-1:15-16).
-A purely Israelite crew recruited in the Palestine homeland would have been possible during some periods, but at the time Mulek's party left, all the Mediterranean ports of the kingdom of Judah were in Babylonian hands.
+The people of Zarahemla keep turning up when we consider possible "others."
+Characterizing them adequately is difficult because of the brevity of the Nephite-kept record, which is, of course, our only source about them.
+In Chapter 5 I present a rather comprehensive body of data and inference about them.7 But my special concern now is the question of unity or variety in the composition of this element within Nephite society.
+How uniform a group was their ancestral immigrating party?
+It is very likely that non-Jews were in the crew of the vessel that brought Zedekiah's son Mulek to the New World (see Omni 1:15-16).
+A purely Israelite crew recruited in the Palestine homeland would have been possible during some periods, but at the time Mulek's party left, the only Mediterranean ports of the kingdom of Judah were in Babylonian hands.
 Most likely the crew of the ship (there could have been more than one, of course) were "Phoenician," itself a historical category that was by no means homogeneous.
-Significant cultural, linguistic, and biological variety could have been introduced into American Book of Mormon populations through such a mixed crew, about which, unfortunately, the text tells us nothing.
+Significant cultural, linguistic and biological variety could have been introduced into American Book of Mormon populations through such a mixed crew, about which, unfortunately, the text tells us nothing.

 Our cryptic record tells of only one segment, those descendants from that shipload who ended up centuries after the landing under one Zarahemla.
-When Mosiah, the leader of the Nephites who had come from the land of Nephi, reached Zarahemla's city, he is not reported to have stood in the way of Mosiah's becoming king over the combined people.
-He put up no claim to royal descent himself, nor was he ever called a king.
+When Mosiah, the leader of the Nephites who had come from the land of Nephi, reached Zarahemla's city, the "Mulekite" ruler is not reported to have stood in the way of Mosiah's becoming king over the combined people.
+He put up a claim to only distant royal descent himself, but in his own land he was apparently not called a king.
 The name "the people of Zarahemla" carries their political standing no farther back than this living man.
 The fact that no ancestral name was applied to their city except that of the current leader, Zarahemla, indicates that they had no long history as a political entity.
-Probably they had not arrived in the area of the city of Zarahemla long before Mosiah found them, or at least the place had been insignificant enough that no one earlier than Zarahemla had named it.
+Probably they had arrived in the area of the city of Zarahemla not long before Mosiah found them, or at least the place had been insignificant enough that no one earlier than Zarahemla had named it.
 (Later Nephite custom named settlements after "him who first possessed them"; Alma 8:7.)
-They or their ancestors had come "up" the river to that spot from the eastern lowland area where they had earlier lived (see Alma 22:30-31).
-Furthermore, this area they now inhabited was small.
+They or their ancestors had come "up" the river to that spot from the lowland area near the east sea where they had earlier lived (see Alma 22:30-31).
+Furthermore, the area they now inhabited was small.
 When King Benjamin later called the assembly where he named his son as his successor, the call reached the entire area concerned in a single day (see Mosiah 1:10, 18).